The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Experiments

 \subsection{Can we use a single model across multiple stocks?}

 In a similar spirit to \citet{universalLOB}, we investigate questions regarding the universality of order book dynamics.
 Intuitively, at a microstructural level, securities which are traded by market participants with similar characteristics may be subject to the same trading patterns, independently of the underlying stock's properties.
 In \citet{universalLOB}, the authors observe that price formation dynamics driven by past order book information, i.e.\ next mid-price moves, display common patterns across different stocks.
-In this paper, we explore whether similar results hold for the short-term predictability of mid-prices, i.e.\ returns at fixed horizons.
+In this paper, we explore whether similar results hold over longer horizons.

 We run the same experiment as in Section \ref{sec:predictability_experiment} but train the models on multiple stocks simultaneously.
 Specifically, we split the set of 10 stocks under consideration into two; a first ``in-sample'' set of stocks given by $\{$QRTEA, CHTR, EXC, WBA, AAPL$\}$, and a second ``out-of-sample'' set $\{$LILAK, XRAY, PCAR, AAL, ATVI$\}$.
 For each window $w$, we use all the training-validation data for the ``in-sample'' stocks to train (and validate) the models.
 We then evaluate the trained models on the test data of both the ``in-sample'' and the ``out-of-sample'' stocks.
 The results are reported in Table \ref{table:MCS_benchmark_univ}.